mohendra/My_Projects/Readme.txt

 3. Decision_Tree # This folder contain the theory and codes of the decision tree
 4. The Python folder contains python tutorial for beginners
 5. Random_Forest folder contain developement of Random Forest algorithm from scratch. downloat the raw html file for study.
+6. Kaggle folder is the testing(ongoing and sample code of others) program from Kaggle
+7. TF folder is for the ongoing coding in TensorFlow